 Revisions to By-Laws.
 A revision to the By-Laws may be proposed by any one of the membership.
 The revision shall be reviewed by the Board of Directors, presented with recommendation to the general membership, and if approved by a majority of the voting members, incorporated into the By-Laws within 30 days of the voting outcome.

 Election Process.
-A Nominating Committee shall be formed each year at or before the September meeting.
-It will be chaired by the Secretary and 3 other volunteers, drawn preferentially from ExOfficio board members, current board members, and sponsors.
-At least 1 committee member must be from a small business.
-The Nominating Committee shall be responsible for nominating at least one willing candidate for each of the six elected positions open for election each year (President, Vice President, 4 Directors).
-The nominating Committee shall establish and apply selection criteria for each office commensurate with the duties described in section E above.
-The Committee shall meet in a timely manner as needed in order to announce the 6 nominees for at the November board meeting.
-As part of the nomination process, each candidate must provide a written statement to the Board stating their willingness to serve.
-The nominating committee will provide candidate information to the Director of Communications for distribution to the voting members before election.
-When there are multiple candidates for a position, the Nominating committee will arrange a social event in October so that members can meet and ask questions of the candidates.
+A Nominating Committee shall be formed by the Board each year at or before the November meeting.
+The Nominating Committee shall be responsible for nominating at least one willing candidate for each of the elected positions open for election each year (President, Vice President, 5 Directors).
+The Nominating Committee shall establish and apply selection criteria for each office commensurate with the duties described in section E above.
+Those nominations shall be announced at the November meeting and opened to the floor.
+When there are multiple candidates for a position, the Nominating Committee will arrange a social event in November so that members can meet and ask questions of the candidates.
 After nominations are closed, members will cast secret ballots via electronic ballots developed by the Secretary and Director of Communications.
-Newly-elected officers will assume their positions on 1 January following their election.
+Newly-elected Officers will assume their positions on 1 January of the year following their election.

 By-Laws Board Approval.
-The By-Laws are approved and accepted by and on behalf of the Board of Directors this Oct 26th, 2017.
+The By-Laws are approved and accepted by and on behalf of the Board of Directors this 11 June, 2020.

 By-Laws Membership Approval.
-The By-Laws are approved and accepted by and on behalf of the Membership by majority vote during the annual elections.
+The By-Laws are approved and accepted by and on behalf of the Membership by majority vote on 31 July, 2020.

-David A. Burke, President

 Appendix 1: DaytonDefense Board Officers and Directors